Lymkin/myWebServerAsync/README.md

 This server uses the Async WEB/TCP library so that it can handle requests quickly and non-blocking.
 It also includes jquery/bootstrap/css/fontawesome within the library so they are available when booted up.

-You can try and flash the bin file to your esp8266 to sample the webserver....

 Uses Arduino IDE,  ensure latest esp8266 from:  https://github.com/esp8266/Arduino

 Library requires the use of the following 3rd party libraries to be installed: